openownership/data-standard/docs/primer/index.rst

 What is the Beneficial Ownership Data Standard?
 -----------------------------------------------

-The Beneficial Ownership Data Standard (BODS) provides a structured data format, along with guidance for collecting, sharing and using data on beneficial ownership.
+The Beneficial Ownership Data Standard (BODS) provides a structured data format, and related requirements, for representing and publishing beneficial ownership information.
+This is based on the :any:`key concepts <key-concepts>` which underpin beneficial ownership.

 Within BODS: